-- Submit the application for admission with a \$20 application fee.
-This fee is non-refundable and does not apply toward - Request that the high school forward an official copy of their complete high school transcript directly to the Admissions Office. - Applicants who hold a high school equivalency diploma (G.E.D.) should request an official copy of their G.E.D. scores to be sent to the Admissions Office.
-(Requests can be made to the department of education from the state in which you earned the G.E.D.) - NOTE: Applicants who did not finish high school and do not hold a G.E.D. will be evaluated on any or all of the following: readiness to undertake college work on the basis of placement assessment results, previous scholastic records, interviews, or employment experience, and will be admitted to the College only after such evaluation.
-Contact the Coordinator of Admissions for details. - If applicable, request that official transcripts be sent to the Admissions Office from all post-secondary institutions and/or colleges/universities attended. - Take placement assessment.
+- 1. Submit the application for admission. - Request that the high school forward an official copy of their complete high school transcript directly to the Admissions Office. - 3.
+Applicants who hold a high school equivalency diploma (G.E.D.) should request an official copy of their G.E.D. scores to be sent to the Admissions Office.
+(Requests can be made to the department of education from the state in which you earned the G.E.D.)

+NOTE: Applicants who did not finish high school and do not hold a G.E.D. will be evaluated on any or all of the following: readiness to undertake college work on the basis of placement test results, previous scholastic records, interviews, or employment experience, and will be admitted to the College only after such evaluation.
+Contact the Coordinator of Admissions for details.

+- If applicable, request that official transcripts be sent to the Admissions Office from all post-secondary institutions and/or colleges/universities attended. - 5.
+Take placement tests.